drgrib/alfred-bear/README.md

 <img src="doc/SearchSpecialInBearApp.png" width="500">

 ### Open Note in Bear App
-Similarly, you can open any _note_ you select in the Bear app's main window by holding down the option key.
+Similarly, you can open any _note_ you select in the Bear app's main window by holding down the command key.

 ### Link Pasting

-While in your Bear notes, you can paste a link to another note by searching for it and holding down the command key.
+While in your Bear notes, you can paste a link to another note by searching for it and holding down the shift key.

 <img src="doc/Link1.png" width="500">
 <img src="doc/Link2.png" width="500">